 It can be daunting to begin conducting your own research, especially if you’re new to it.
 As someone who is just starting to write my second dissertation (14,000 words this time!) primary research is something I have slowly grown more comfortable with.

-If you’re just starting out or just want a refresher, here are some things to keep in mind when you’re conducting your own research.
+If you’re just starting out or you want a refresher, here are some things to keep in mind when you’re conducting your own research.

 Ask for help

-One of the most important things I wish I had learned sooner is that it is good to ask for help.
+One of the most important things I wish I had learnt sooner is that it is good to ask for help.

 It can be tempting to pretend you know it all and try and do it all yourself, but why would you?
 One of the best things about Lincoln is there is probably an expert on your topic or research method who is willing to speak to you.